Green governments: Party competition in BW and the other German states

 \section{Party competition in BW and the other German states}

 One may wonder whether our results are driven by the change in government in 2011 being small because the ideological differences between the previous conservative and the new Green government were small.
 For example, the Greens in BW also won the 2016 state election and have formed a coalition with the conservative CDU since 2016.
-Therefore, we portray the individual positions of the political parties in the German states. \citet{braeuninger2020book} measure party platforms of the individual parties in the German states.
-They distinguish between economic policy positions (e.g., taxation and regulation) and social policies (e.g., immigration and homosexuality).
+Therefore, we portray the individual positions of the political parties in the German states. \citet{braeuninger2020book} measure party platforms of the individual parties in the German states.\footnote{We are grateful to the authors for sharing their data with us.} They distinguish between economic policy positions (e.g., taxation and regulation) and social policies (e.g., immigration and homosexuality).
 Environmental policy positions are not considered because environmental policy positions have not been included in every manifesto that \citet{braeuninger2020book} examine over the period 1990--2019.

 The positions are based on computer-assisted text analyses of manifestos.
 Computer programs search for individual keywords describing policy positions and count how often they are used and consider contexts. \citet{braeuninger2020book} obtain standardized scores that measure party positions for economic and social policies.
-Small values of the social policy measure mean that the parties prefer liberal social policies (e.g., advocating immigration and same-sex marriage), large values mean that the parties refer conservative social policies (e.g., not advocating immigration and promoting traditional family values).
+Small values of the social policy measure mean that the parties prefer liberal social policies (e.g., advocating immigration and same-sex marriage), large values mean that the parties prefer conservative social policies (e.g., not advocating immigration and promoting traditional family values).
 In a similar vein, small values of the economic policy measure mean that the parties advocate a large size and scope of government, large values mean that the parties advocate market-oriented economic policies.

 The social policy positions in our sample assume values between -1.27 (the left party in North Rhine-Westphalia) and 15.13 (the CDU in Saxony-Anhalt).
 The mean and standard deviation are 7.17 and 3.33.
 The economic policy positions in our sample take values between -0.04 (the left party in North Rhine-Westphalia) and 18.45 (the FDP in Saxony-Anhalt).
 The mean and standard deviation are 11.23 and 3.74.
 Our sample covers 2008--2011 and includes one observation per party and state.
 These data are based on manifestos for state elections that take place every four to five years.
 We focus on the parties' positions in the year 2011 (when the Green government in BW took office) or earlier if state elections took place in 2010, 2009 or 2008.